 What Nutritional Needs Does Your Child Have?

 Nutrition is key for kids at every stage of , from infancy to adulthood.
-The brain needs the right nutrition to function properly, and the heart needs the right to healthy.
+The brain needs the right nutrition to function properly, and the heart needs the right to stay .

-Child nutrition needs are constantly changing as kids grow older, and they need more of certain nutrients during growth spurts like puberty.
-If children don’t eat the right foods, it can have short- and long-term effects on their .
+nutrition needs are constantly changing as kids grow older, and they need more of certain nutrients during growth spurts like puberty.
+If don’t eat the right foods, it can have short- and long-term on their .

 Food is essential for children – it provides them with the energy and nutrients they need to develop and grow.
 Poor nutrition can have a negative impact on children’s physical, mental and behavioral health.
 Eating habits developed in childhood can also affect a person’s health in adulthood.

-When a child does not eat a nutritious diet, it can negatively affect his or her ability to learn and succeed in school.
+When a child does not eat a nutritious , it can negatively affect his or her ability to learn and succeed in school.
 Additionally, poor nutrition can lead to social problems such as difficulty communicating and interacting with peers.
-Additionally, a child who does not eat right may have stunted growth and poor ability in sports or group .
+Additionally, a child who does not eat right may have stunted growth and poor ability in or group activities.

 Any diet that completely removes any food group is dangerous.
 Diets that are bad for children include those that are too high in fiber, fad diets, low dairy diets, and low fat or low-carb diets.